F0DH1L/alphabit-minictf-2025-challenges/forensics/StealthySignals/README.md

 ## Description

 A sudden spike in network traffic has raised alarms in your organization's Security Operations Center (SOC).
-Can investigate like a SOC analyst to determine the issue and recover the embedded data sent
+Can you investigate like a SOC analyst to determine the issue and recover the embedded data sent

 ## Solution